TypiCMS/Base/readme.md

 ## Modules

+Each module can be published in order to be modified and tracked by git.
+Here is more info on [publishing a module](#publish-a-module).

 ### Pages

 Pages are nestable with drag and drop, on drop, URIs are generated and saved in the database.